 About Education Governance at Wageningen University

-Wageningen University governs its education through a structured, collaborative system.
-This article explains who is involved, how responsibilities are divided, and how curriculum decisions are made, so you can understand your own role and contribute effectively to high-quality education.
+Wageningen University organises its education through a structured, collaborative system.
+This article explains who is involved, how responsibilities are divided and how curriculum decisions are made.

 Audience: WUR educators, programme directors, coordinators, support staff